simphony/simphony-remote-docker/README.rst

   $ ./scripts/test_noVNC_directly.sh image_name ./scripts/test_env_file test

-On Mac OS X or Windows, you should run the above script in your docker VM.
+On Mac OS X, you should run the above script in your docker VM.
 You should clean up the started container once you finish testing.